 Community Violence Intervention Hub

-The Community Violence Intervention Hub (CVI Hub) is a leading group of Penn clinicians, administrators, researchers, practitioners, and activists who have come together to bring all the violence prevention activities under one roof, within a coordinated and connected team.
+The Community Violence Intervention Hub (CVI Hub) is a leading group of Penn clinicians, researchers, administrators, practitioners, and activists who have come together to bring all the violence prevention activities under one roof, within a coordinated & connected team.

 Programs